Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 Paul encourages Timothy by saying, "This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare" (1 Timothy 1:18).

-The church we attended welcomed an ordained Southern pastor from Georgia as a frequent guest speaker.
+The church we attended welcomed a Southern pastor from Georgia as a frequent guest speaker.
 The man of God had a prophet's anointing, and I confess that I felt nervous when the Holy Spirit prompted me to prophesy over him.

 After the evening's meeting, people surrounded him with their goodbyes, so I needed to wait.
 As soon as he was alone, I quickly walked forward in faith before I could talk myself out of it.